timoschwarzer/gitlab-monitor/THEMING.md

 }
 ```

-To use your theme simply add the name of your theme in the config:
+Enable your theme in your configuration to see your changes:

 ```yaml
 theme: my-theme